ironbar/arc25/docs/modeling/Iteration_24_RL_BARC.md

 I'm going to update the reward to don't make distinctions between code not parsed an unvalid output.
 That might prevent training collapsing.
 Other option would be to use some penalty over repeated text.
+And other option would be to use unfinished responses for training that would get reward 0.

 ### Evaluation